GaribHasanov/Data-Engineering/ETL/Python/Parsing data from JSON Dataset/English Premier League/README.md

 <h4 align="center">Pic:1</h1>

 The output is not understandable because keys of JSON are defined as indexes instead of columns.
-In this case, we have to use orient="index" and replace indexes to columns and columns to indexes. orient="index" – define indexes as columns head(10) function – retriving 10 rows.
+In this case, we have to use orient="index" and replace indexes to columns and columns to indexes.

+orient="index" – defines indexes as columns

+head(10) function – retriving 10 rows.

 ![image](https://user-images.githubusercontent.com/60735401/215338309-c2a2f6b5-cc51-43fb-a62d-4b56578c5d6a.png)